 Reading Time: 5 minutes

 Coming to a new city can be really overwhelming for the first time.
 You need to figure out where to live, and how to get around, often before you have even seen the city with your own eyes.
 I put together this Buenos Aires neighborhood guide to help you get a bit more acquainted with the area, and hopefully make your transition a bit easier.
 Also, make sure to check out these TIPS for moving to Buenos Aires.
+In this guide we’ll discuss the Balvanera neighborhood of Buenos Aires.

 SUMMARY OF BALVANERA